A Taste of Honey is available to rent or buy now.

 READ MORE: IF….

 Searching for a safe place away from home, Jo finds lodgings with Geoffrey, a gay man she knows.
 However, when her mother returns, Jo’s newfound security, belonging and love is threatened by discrimination, isolation and fear.
 Delaney’s play placed issues of racism, homophobia, sexism and class centre stage and, in turn, tore up the rulebook of British theatre, upsetting many in the process.
 However, for audiences, A Taste of Honey offered something radical and real in construct.
-As a result, A Taste of Honey would find itself immortalised on screen in 1961.
-However, its themes continued to cause concern for censors, and as a result, it would earn itself an X rating.
+As a result, A Taste of Honey would find itself immortalised on screen in 1961; however, its themes concerned censors, and as a result, it would earn itself an X rating.
 Yes!
 According to censors, themes of teenage pregnancy, racism and homophobia were just as disturbing as the shower scene in Psycho!
 Interestingly another groundbreaking movie in 1961 would also suffer this fate, Basil Dearden’s Victim.

 A TASTE OF OF HONEY (1961)